Kiffhost/exalted-scripture-understanding/Charms/Infernal/Bureaucracy/Infernal Caprice Edict.md

 ---
 *If a Green Sun Prince says it is law, who would dare to gainsay her?*

-The Infernal proclaims a law of Hell — potentially one that she makes up on the spot — and rolls ({Charisma or Manipulation} + Bureaucracy) with double 9s to instil a Principle based on adherence to this law.
+The Infernal proclaims a law of Hell — potentially one that she makes up on the spot — and rolls ({Charisma or Manipulation} + Bureaucracy) with double 9s to instill a Principle based on adherence to this law.
 Alternatively, the Infernal can make a persuade roll that leverages an Intimacy she’s instilled with this Charm.
 First Circle demons and characters with Ties of reverence toward the Infernal suffer −1 Resolve.

 If a character wishes to spend Willpower to resist being instilled with a Minor Intimacy, he must enter a Decision Point and cite at least a Minor Intimacy to do so.
 ## [[Keys]]